 This is an elegant hotel with a beautiful dining room that overlooks the lake.
 What a spot for a meal!

-Lake Louise is best enjoyed outdoors, though, and there are lots of bright red kayaks for rent at the boat dock.
-One by one, kayakers paddled out onto the lake.
+Lake Louise is best enjoyed outdoors, though, and there are lots of bright red canoes for rent at the boat dock.
+One by one, the canoes paddled out onto the lake.

 We followed the shoreline trail for a ways, with one eye on the path in front of us and the other peering between the trees at the shockingly bright turquoise water.